-As Christians, we understand that Mary played one of the most important roles in the history of our salvation as the mother of our Savior, which is why we choose to honor her in a very special way with feast days throughout the year and especially during the month of May.
+As Christians, we understand that Mary played one of the most important roles in the history of our salvation as the mother of our Savior, which is why we choose to honor her in a very special way with feast days throughout the year and especially [on the Feast of the Assumption].
 As a pro-life people, we also turn to Our Lady for her help as we work to build a culture of life.
 Mary’s “yes,” her “fiat” to God, reinforces the pro-life message in so many ways.

 Our Blessed Mother became the mother of God so that we might have eternal life.
 Mary made the choice to put God’s plan for the salvation of the human race before her own desires.
 As Saint John Paul II reminds us at the end of his encyclical Evangelium Vitae: “Mary’s consent at the Annunciation and her motherhood stand at the very beginning of the mystery of life which Christ came to bestow on humanity.
 Through her acceptance and loving care for the life of the Incarnate Word, human life has been rescued from condemnation to final and eternal death.”